 When a robust framework is in place, all board members are aware of the consequences of failing to meet performance standards.
 Should an issue occur, having a guide to follow can mitigate some of the difficulties when discussing and disciplining an underperforming board member.

 Ensure a fair conversation.

-    Follow your board’s established guidelines for resolving internal issues and make sure that all members of the board can engage in the discussion.
-It is critical that the board member under review be able to present his side before the board takes any actions.
+Follow your board’s established guidelines for resolving internal issues and ensure that all board members can engage in the discussion.
+The board member under review must be able to present his side before the board takes any action.